 While I was in high school, I developed a love for travel and I took my first trip to Europe with a group of students.
 I was able to see Renaissance art first hand, take photographs and experience different cultures.
 Since then, I have driven across the United States twice, traveled to over 50 countries and lived overseas three times.

 In 2002, I moved to Brooklyn, New York to pursue a Master of Fine Arts at Pratt Institute.
 Shortly after my classes began, I changed from painting to sculpture and started to create a new body of artwork.

 After receiving my MFA, I continued my studio practice and I also began a career in graphic design.
 Both avenues developed over the following years and by 2008, I had my first solo show in Brooklyn and I moved up to the level of Senior Designer.

 In 2009, I landed a job as an Art Director at an agency in Wellington, New Zealand.
 Following hours of visa paperwork, tests and pairing down my belongings, I was designing new visual identities and taking Muay Thai classes once again.
 After two years of seemingly permanent sideways rain, I moved to France with all my belongings in two suitcases and a camera bag.
 I started in Nice and then moved to Paris, where I did freelance design work, taught English and spent hours walking the streets taking photos.

 Since getting a Carte de Résident was unlikely, I moved back to Brooklyn in 2012.
 I quickly picked up where I left off and joined an in-house creative group.
-While I still do graphic design, I also lead a small team, spearhead tech-based initiatives such as adopting 3D software and using NFC technology at events, and take photographs for the brand library.
+While doing graphic design, I also led a small team, spearheaded tech-based initiatives such as adopting 3D software and using NFC technology at events, and took photographs for the brand library.